teuben/teunix/Env/UMD/vpn.md

 # GlobalProtect (GP) VPN

-UMD is using Palo Alto Networks VPN tool "GlobalProtect'
+UMD is using Palo Alto Networks' VPN tool "GlobalProtect' for more secure access to the UMD network.

 In summary: Very unstable on my kubuntu linux.
 Also can limit your download speed for high-speed internet providers.